-- Ideas for student projects if they need help generating them: - The proportions of different food groups represented in student lunches - How and why populations of endangered species are changing - Water and/or air quality in your area - Groups could test the growth rate of plants under different conditions: varying amounts of light, water, salt, compost mixed into the soil, acidity, etc. - Investigate the clouds above your school over a period of time and which types of clouds produce the most precipitation.
-The GLOBE Observer app from NASA can help support these studies and share the data with other groups around the world: observer.globe.gov/do-globe-observer - Note at the above link how GLOBE Observer can also help support investigations into mosquitoes with their "Mosquito Habitat Mapper," as well as trees and land cover. - Are there more crayfish in freshwater bodies in urban areas or rural areas? - Students could also create presentations or videos about their investigations and results. - Conduct a field study to support students observing natural phenomena and/or carrying out investigations.
+- How and why populations of endangered species are changing - Water and/or air quality in your area - Groups could test the growth rate of plants under different conditions: varying amounts of light, water, salt, compost mixed into the soil, acidity, etc. - Investigate the clouds above your school over a period of time and which types of clouds produce the most precipitation.
+The GLOBE Observer app from NASA can help support these studies and share the data with other groups around the world: observer - Note at the above link how GLOBE Observer can also help support investigations into mosquitoes, trees, and land cover. - Are there more crayfish in freshwater bodies in urban areas or rural areas? - Students could also create presentations or videos about their investigations and results. - Conduct a field study to support students observing natural phenomena and/or carrying out investigations.
 (Will vary) - Take students on a field study to a tidepool, wetland, aquarium, stream or other natural area where students can observe organisms and their ecosystems firsthand. - Be sure students are prepared with appropriate clothing, safety rules, ways to avoid damaging the ecosystem, etc. - Discuss current events related to one or more scientist and their research.
-(1 - 20 min.) - Find some local news highlighting scientific findings.
+(1 20 min.) - Find some local news highlighting scientific findings.
 This will make the activities and discussions more relevant and personal to the students. - Other important findings in the news, such as the impacts of climate change and ocean acidification on coral reefs, would also stimulate thinking and discussion.